Why go to university?

 - Progress onto your chosen career path - if you have a particular career/job in mind such as becoming a nurse or lawyer, respectively you will need a specific degree in Nursing or Law.

-- Enjoy unique opportunities such as travelling abroad to deepen the knowledge of your discipline with DMU Global, and get access to award-winning careers advice through DMU Works.
+- Enjoy unique opportunities such as travelling abroad to deepen the knowledge of your discipline with DMU Global, and get access to award-winning careers advice through our Careers Team.

 Find out about all the courses on offer on the UCAS website, and view the full list of courses offered at DMU.